yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-space-filters.markdown

 }
 {% endhighlight %}

-This filter implementation is very similiar to the attribute-based one`, except that there are no marker attributes.
+This filter implementation is very similar to the attribute-based one`, except that there are no marker attributes.
 The method that needs to be invoked according to the filter operation, is specified by name when creating the `MethodNameSpaceFilterConfigFactory`  that creates the `SpaceFilterConfig` for this filter.

 {% highlight csharp %}
 //Create a method based space filter delegate configurer